Pumpkin Spice Melt-and-Pour Soap Recipe: Easy Fall DIY!

 Turmeric Powder – gives a golden glow, but can stain in larger amounts

-Note: Using a clear or glycerin soap base will give you a soap with deep, vibrant colors while using a white soap base such as one made from goat’s milk, will give you a soap with softer, more pastel hues.
+Note: Using a clear or glycerin soap base will give you a soap with deep, vibrant colors, while using a white soap base, such as this one made from goat’s milk, will give you a soap with softer, more pastel hues.

 These helpful tips will ensure your pumpkin spice soap turns out smooth, fragrant, and fall-ready: